tonylinpakkin/medi_quizz_generator/README.md

 Execute unit tests with [Vitest](https://vitest.dev/):

 ```
-npm test
+npm run test
 ```

-The test suite mocks the Gemini API so it does not require a real API key or network access.
+The test suite mocks the Google Generative AI API so it does not require a real API key or network access.

 ## Export Saved Questions